CoderJay06/guard_reports/README.md

 # Guard Reports

 A simple application for security guard reporting.
-This app is useful for organization and creation of security reports.
+This app is useful for writing and organization of daily activity reports and incident reports for security guards.
 A user can create an account, create a new report, edit their reports and view multiple or single reports at a time.

 ## Installation Instructions